What to Wear: Non-constrictive clothing like you would wear to the gym.

 - Our class schedule will be posted as usual on our website and on the Mindbody app, it will say “Livestream” next to the class.
 Register as you normally do using your existing membership, class card, or purchase your class at check-out.

-- 15 minutes prior to class start time you will receive an email from Jenna or Lisa with a link and the password allowing you to “join the meeting” and attend that class.
-You must sign-up for classes at least 30 minutes in advance so that we have time to send you the link.
-Registration will close 30 minutes prior to class start time.
+- 15 minutes prior to class start time you will receive an email with a link and the password allowing you to “join the meeting” and attend that class.
+You must sign-up for classes at least 20 minutes in advance so that we have time to send you the link.
+Registration will close 20 minutes prior to class start time.

 - Starting 5 minutes prior to class you will be able to login and select “Join a Meeting” to join your class via zoom.